 Nearby Explorer uses an automated system to keep its transit information up-to-date.
-Whenever one of the participating transit authorities changes the schedule, NE downloads the schedule the next time your device has a network connection.
+If an update is available, NE downloads the schedule the next time you select Transit while your device has a network connection.

 If your local area does not support Google Transit, see Google's Transit Page for information about requesting the transit authority in your area to participate.